 Is it worth buying points in this sale?

-If you don’t have a plan for how to use the points you shouldn’t be buying points at all and as mentioned earlier, with Virgin Atlantic making wholesale changes to how it prices award redemptions from 30 October, buying points for which you have no immediate use is a very bad idea.
+If you don’t have a plan for how to use the points you shouldn’t be buying points at all and as mentioned earlier, with Virgin Atlantic now using dynamic award pricing, its especially important to do your due diligence before diving into the sale.

-Personally, I don’t like using Virgin Atlantic points for travel on Virgin Atlantic because of the high surcharges that the airline chooses to add to award bookings, but I love using them for premium cabin awards on ANA.
+Personally, I don’t like using Virgin Atlantic points for travel on Virgin Atlantic because of the high surcharges that the airline chooses to add to award bookings (this continues to apply even though that some surcharges are now a little lower when cash fares are low), but I love using them for premium cabin awards on ANA when that’s actually possible.

-ANA now has a very popular Business Class product (the Room) and even though I have yet to try out it out, I’m pretty sure that it’s the best Business Class seat in the world.
-Yes, it’s probably better than the Qatar Airways Qsuite.
+ANA has a very popular Business Class product (the Room) and as far as I’m concerned, it’s the best Business Class seat in the world.
+Yes, it’s better than the Qatar Airways Qsuite.

 So how do you use Virgin Atlantic points to book such a great product?
 It’s easy.

-As things stand (this may or may not change at the end of this month), the Virgin Atlantic ANA award chart is a region-based chart and looks like this:
+As things stand, the Virgin Atlantic ANA award chart is a region-based chart and looks like this:

 These are the highlights in this award chart: